-Custo the File menu, click Open , and then navigate to the omSubroutineInitiatorRouter.ihd file, which can be d in the CIC install path in the \Handlers\40Handlers r, and click Open .
-Properties of The × Note: Your CIC install path will be either \I3\IC or \Program Files (x86)\Interactive Intelligence Transferred p_bTra nsferred p_sS 3.
-Add a 4.
-Conn subro 5.
-On th e Selection toolstep, add a StrEqlNoCase("Thor6," ubroutineName ) statement. a Thor subroutine toolstep into the handler. sect the StrEqlNoCase statement with the Thor butine that you just added.
-The Outputs page, select p_bTransferred from the sferred drop down.
-Boolean ОК Cancel Apply Help On the Inr puts page callest Interaction1 from the Call ID 1 drap down and from Doc puts page, select Interaction1 from the Call ID 1 drop select file://c:/VoiceXMLDocs/HelloWorld1.vxml ument URI.
-(The exact path depends on where files in ple Pack have been extracted) Properties of The General Inputs Call ID 1 Document URI Outputs ocs/HelloWorld1.v Autoria and a second se down and from Doc select file://c:/VoiceXMLDocs/HelloWorld1.vxml ument URI.
-(The exact path depends on where files in General Inputs Call ID 1 Outputs ocs/HelloWorld1.v
+From the File menu, click Open, and then navigate to the CustomSubroutineInitiatorRouter.ihd file, which can be found in the CIC install path in the \Handlers\40Handlers folder, and click Open.
+Note: Your CIC install path will be either \I3\IC or \Program Files (x86)\Interactive Intelligence In the Selection toolstep, add a StrEqINoCase("Thor6," p_sSubroutineName) statement.
+Add a Thor subroutine toolstep into the handler.
+Connect the StrEqINoCase statement with the Thor subroutine that you just added.
+On the Outputs page, select p_bTransferred from the Transferred drop down.
+Properties of Thor6 (9) General Inputs Outputs Transferred DTransferred DTransferred DTransferred DTransferred Help DK Cancel DK Cancel DK Help On the Inputs page, select Interaction1 from the Call ID 1 drop down and select file://c:/VoiceXMLDocs/HelloWorld1.vxml from Document URI.
+(The exact path depends on where files in the Example Pack have been extracted) Properties of Thor6 (9) General Inputs Call ID 1 Interaction1 Document URI 'file: //c: /VoiceXMLDocs/HelloWorld1.vxm() Document URI 'file: //c: AvoiceXMLDocs/HelloWorld1.vxm() DK Cancel Apply: Help String